EU wants summit backing for banking union

 At a summit in June and again in October, EU leaders said they were committed to getting the legal framework for the single supervisory authority completed by the end of 2012 so that the ECB could gradually take responsibility for banks through the course of next year.

-The aim was the complete the supervision process in a year, with the goal of the ECB being fully in charge by Jan.
-1, 2014, at which point it would be possible for troubled banks to be directly recapitalised from the euro zone's rescue fund.
+The aim was the complete the supervision process in a year, with the goal of the ECB being fully in charge by January 1, 2014, at which point it would be possible for troubled banks to be directly recapitalized from the euro zone's rescue fund.

 If leaders give political backing to the plan at the summit, it will still take time for the European Parliament to give its assent and for other legal steps to be taken, meaning that realistically the process will not be complete until early 2013 even if the sign off has been given by leaders.